star-whale/starwhale/docs/docs/reference/cli/project.md

 swcli project recover PROJECT
 ```

-- This command recover a removed project.
+- This command recovers a removed project.
-- `PROJECT` argument is required, it uses `Project URI` format.
+- `PROJECT` argument is required.
+It uses the `Project URI` format.
 - Example:

     ```bash